 Classes are held each week on Tuesday afternoon in the Li Ka Shing building (209 Victoria Street - across from St. Michael's Hospital) for two academic years (September-early June) in room 216 (2nd floor); unless otherwise noted.
-Classes for the 2014-2016 cohort will commence the 2nd week of September 2014.
-Please note that there will be time off during Christmas, March Break and Summer.
+Classes for the 2018-2020 cohort will commence the 2nd week of September 2018.
+Please note that no classes are scheduled during the end of year holiday break, March Break and Summer.

 In preparation for each class, Scholars read 1-2 articles and/or prepare a short assignment.
 Other assignments over the course of the two year program include: